pranshu267/NYUAssistant/README.md

 # NYUAssistant
-To DO : Add frontend and make RAG servable using streamlit
+To DO :
+Add screen-shots of final app.
+Use better color scheme for frontend